 Again, this is unlikely to be true of other companies and sets us apart.
 We are confident in our work and don’t see any reason to deny warranty work for silly “90-day” reasons.

 We are still professionals and we do have a letter that can be drawn up and provided to new owners to make the warranty transfer official if it makes you feel better though.
-Don’t hesitate to contact email@example.com to send in a request.
+Don’t hesitate to use our Contact Form to send in a request for transfer.